Watch Video

 Mark as read

-To reflect on a current friction point with a colleague, partner, or team — and reframe it using developmental psychology-inspired leadership tools that reduce resistance, build trust, and shift outcomes.
+In this exercise we’ll reflect on a current friction point with a colleague, partner, or team member and reframe it using developmental psychology-inspired leadership tools.
+It’s all about reducing resistance, building trust, and shifting the outcome in the process.

 Step 1: Think of a recent or ongoing situation that’s causing tension or resistance.